aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-stl-to-png/_index.md

 | OutOfMemoryError on large STL files | Insufficient heap memory | Increase JVM heap (`-Xmx2g`) or process the file in chunks |
 | LicenseException | No valid license | Apply a temporary or purchased license before loading the image |

-## Frequently Asked Questions
+## Frequently asked questions

 ### Q1: Is Aspose.CAD for Java compatible with all STL file versions?
 A1: Aspose.CAD for Java supports various STL file versions, ensuring compatibility with most common formats.

 ### Q2: Can I use Aspose.CAD for Java in a commercial project?
 A2: Yes, you can.
-Simply obtain a valid license from [here](https://purchase.aspose.com/buy).
+Simply obtain a valid license from [Aspose.CAD purchase page](https://purchase.aspose.com/buy).

 ### Q3: Do I need a temporary license for the free trial?
 A3: No, a temporary license is not required for the free trial.
-You can get started right away with the trial version [here](https://releases.aspose.com/).
+You can get started right away with the trial version [Aspose.CAD free trial download page](https://releases.aspose.com/).

 ### Q4: Where can I find additional support or ask questions?
-A4: Visit the Aspose.CAD forum [here](https://forum.aspose.com/c/cad/19) for any support or queries.
+A4: Visit the Aspose.CAD forum [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19) for any support or queries.

 ### Q5: Is there any comprehensive documentation available?
-A5: Yes, the documentation can be found [here](https://reference.aspose.com/cad/java/).
+A5: Yes, the documentation can be found [Aspose.CAD Java API documentation](https://reference.aspose.com/cad/java/).

 ## Conclusion